Whitehead's problem and condensed mathematics: Introduction

 The structure of the paper is as follows.
 In Section \ref{condensed_sec}, we introduce the basic definitions and facts regarding condensed mathematics that we will need.
 In Section \ref{prelim_sec}, we recall some classical algebraic facts pertinent to Whitehead's problem and introduce their analogues in the condensed setting.
 In Section \ref{countable_sec}, we prove a~slight strengthening of Stein's aforementioned classical result \cite{stein} that all countable Whitehead groups are free.
-In Section \ref{unctble_sec}, we prove clause (1) of Theorem \ref{main_thm}, and, in Section \ref{cohen_sec}, we adapt that proof to establish clause (2) of Theorem \ref{main_thm}.
-From here we present two paths to clause (3) of Theorem \ref{main_thm}.
+In Section \ref{unctble_sec}, we prove a precursor to Theorem \ref{main_thm} concerning the space $2^\kappa$, and, in Section \ref{cohen_sec}, we adapt that proof to establish clause (1) of Theorem \ref{main_thm}.
+From here we present two paths to clause (2) of Theorem \ref{main_thm}.
 The first, recorded in Section \ref{stone_sec}, is by far the shorter and more direct of the two.
 The second, comprising Sections \ref{top_spaces_sec} and \ref{compact_sec}, passes through a more general investigation into the interplay between condensed mathematics and forcing.
 In Section \ref{top_spaces_sec}, a robust correspondence is established between \begin{itemize} \item $\B$-names for points in a certain extension of a topological space $X$; and \item continuous functions from the Stone space $S$ of $\B$ to $X$. \end{itemize} Section \ref{compact_sec} then establishes the aforementioned equivalence between the settings of $C(S,X)$ and $V^{\bb{B}}$ with respect to interpretations of certain formulas.
-We expect the results of this section to be applicable in a wide variety of settings, and derive clause (3) of Theorem \ref{main_thm} as an immediate corollary.
+We expect the results of this section to be applicable in a wide variety of contexts, and derive clause (2) of Theorem \ref{main_thm} as an immediate corollary.
 In Section \ref{ma_sec}, we prove Theorem \ref{local_theorem}(1).
 In Section \ref{alternate_section}, we record an algebraic lemma converting the groups $\iExt^1_{\CondAb}(\ul{A},\ul{\Z})(S)$ into a more tractable, and suggestive, form.
-This lemma yields an alternative proof of clauses (1) and (3) of Theorem \ref{main_thm} (and hence of Theorem~\ref{cs_whitehead_thm}), as well as clauses (2) and (3) of Theorem \ref{local_theorem}.
-In Section \ref{lca_sec} we prove an extension of Theorem \ref{cs_whitehead_thm} to the class of locally compact abelian groups.
-We close out our work in Section \ref{conclusion} with a few concluding remarks and main open questions.
+This lemma yields an alternative proof of clause (2) of Theorem \ref{main_thm} (and hence of Theorem~\ref{cs_whitehead_thm}), as well as clauses (2) and (3) of Theorem \ref{local_theorem}.
+In Section \ref{lca_sec} we prove Theorem \ref{thm:LCA_intro} and record impediments to the extension of Theorem \ref{cs_whitehead_thm} to the class of solid abelian groups.
+We close out our work in Section \ref{conclusion} with a few concluding remarks and one main open question.